hyperledger-labs/yui-relayer/README.md

 ## OpenTelemetry integration

-OpenTelemetry integration can be enabled by specifying the `--enable-telemetry` flag or by setting `YLRY_ENABLE_TELEMETRY` environment variable to true.
+OpenTelemetry integration can be enabled by specifying the `--enable-telemetry` flag or by setting `YRLY_ENABLE_TELEMETRY` environment variable to true.
 To see an example setup, refer to [examples/opentelemetry-integration](examples/opentelemetry-integration).

 ### Configurations